leskhq/Laravel-Enterprise-Starter-Kit/README.md

 Once *Routes* are assigned a single *Permission* each and permissions are assigned to *Roles* and finally *Users* are granted *Roles*, then the matching *AuthorizeRoute* middleware can authorize or block access to all routes for both guest and authenticated users.
-This feature will probably not be used by any site user, administrator or others, but by the site developer(s).
+This feature will probably not be used by any site user or even administrators, but by the site developer(s).
 In fact one of the first things that I would recommend is to restrict all routes to the *Route* management pages to a permission given to developers only.
 What this feature does is make the authorization process very flexible, powerful and easy to change on the fly.